 About

-Wiltshire Wildlife Trust is working to create living landscapes across Wiltshire by restoring, reconnecting and recreating wildlife habitats across landscapes for wildlife and people.
-Within the county there are eleven different types of landscape, each with their own distinct characteristics.
-From the chalky grasslands in the south to Braydon Forest in the north, Wiltshire is home to some rare and beautiful flora and fauna.
+Wiltshire Wildlife Trust is dedicated to creating living landscapes across Wiltshire, restoring and reconnecting vital habitats for both wildlife and people.
+With eleven diverse landscapes, from the iconic chalk grasslands in the south to the ancient Braydon Forest in the north, Wiltshire is a haven for rare and beautiful flora and fauna.

-16 of the Trust's reserves are in their entirety, or contain, Sites of Special Scientific Interest:
+Explore a selection of the Trust's remarkable nature reserves, 16 of which are designated as Sites of Special Scientific Interest:

 Follow Us